 Many students choose to earn their bachelor degree in accounting at Muhlenberg while simultaneously taking additional coursework to earn 150 semester hours of education.
 The American Institute of Certified Public Accountants and most state boards of accountancy require 150 semester hours of education prior to licensure as a Certified Public Accountant (CPA).
 With this option, students graduate with an accounting major with additional course units beyond the requirements for graduation.
 They accomplish this by taking courses during the summer or by enrolling in extra courses during the academic year.
-Students who desire to be licensed in Pennsylvania may choose from a broad range of courses.
-Those who plan to be licensed in a state other than Pennsylvania must carefully research and plan their coursework to meet licensing requirements in the state of their choice.
+Students must carefully research and plan their coursework to meet licensing requirements in the state of their choice.